BlinkID/blinkid-in-browser/README.md

 Since `SuccessFrameGrabberRecognizer` impersonates its slave `Recognizer` object, it is not possible to have both concrete `Recognizer` object and `SuccessFrameGrabberRecognizer` that wraps it in the same `RecognizerRunner` at the same time.
 Doing so will have the same effect as having multiple instances of the same `Recognizer` in the same `RecognizerRunner` - it will crash your application.
 For more information, see [paragraph about `RecognizerRunner`](#recognizerRunner).

 This recognizer is best for use cases when you need to capture the exact image that was being processed by some other `Recognizer` object at the time its `Result` became `Valid`.
 When that happens, `SuccessFrameGrabber's` `Result` will also become `Valid` and will contain described image.
 That image will be available in its `successFrame` property.
-## <a name="barcodeRecognizer"></a> Barcode recognizer

-The `BarcodeRecognizer` is recognizer specialized for scanning various types of barcodes.

-As you can see from [its source code](src/Recognizers/BlinkBarcode/BarcodeRecognizer.ts), you can enable multiple barcode symbologies within this recognizer, however keep in mind that enabling more barcode symbologies affects scanning performance - the more barcode symbologies are enabled, the slower the overall recognition performance.
-Also, keep in mind that some simple barcode symbologies that lack proper redundancy, such as [Code 39](https://en.wikipedia.org/wiki/Code_39), can be recognized within more complex barcodes, especially 2D barcodes, like [PDF417](https://en.wikipedia.org/wiki/PDF417).

 ## <a name="idBarcodeRecognizer"></a> ID barcode recognizer

 The [`IdBarcodeRecognizer`](src/Recognizers/BlinkID/IDBarcode/IdBarcodeRecognizer.ts) is recognizer specialized for scanning barcodes from various ID cards.